micahbolen/institutions-search/README.md

 **Parameters**

-q (optional) - Returns results that contain the value of this paramter.
+q (optional) - Returns an array of school names that contain the value of this paramter.
 Values are lowercased before comparison.
-If not specified, all U.S. colleges and universities are returned.
+If no match is found, returns an empty array.
+If parameter is not specified (or parameter is empty), all U.S. colleges and universities are returned.

 **Response Type**